Secure CheckoutPersonal information is secured with SSL technology.

-Highway Safety Analytics and Modeling covers the key elements needed for making effective transportation engineering and policy decisions based on highway crash data analysis.
-It covers all aspects of the decision-making process, from collecting and assembling data to making decisions based on the results of the analyses.
-The book discusses the challenges with crash and naturalistic data, identifying problems and proposing best methods to solving them.
-It examines the nuances associated with crash data analysis, showing how to develop countermeasures, policies, and programs to reduce the frequency and severity of traffic crashes.
+Highway Safety Analytics and Modeling comprehensively covers the key elements needed to make effective transportation engineering and policy decisions based on highway safety data analysis in a single. reference.
+The book includes all aspects of the decision-making process, from collecting and assembling data to developing models and evaluating analysis results.
+It discusses the challenges of working with crash and naturalistic data, identifies problems and proposes well-researched methods to solve them.
+Finally, the book examines the nuances associated with safety data analysis and shows how to best use the information to develop countermeasures, policies, and programs to reduce the frequency and severity of traffic crashes.

-- Complements the Highway Safety Manual by the American Association of State Highway and Transportation Officials, which can be challenging for students and working professionals to use
+- Complements the Highway Safety Manual by the American Association of State Highway and Transportation Officials

-- Provides examples and case studies for each model and method
+- Provides examples and case studies for most models and methods

-- Includes learning aids such as online data, examples and solution to problems
+- Includes learning aids such as online data, examples and solutions to problems

 Transportation safety researchers, graduate students, engineers, analysts, and designers